finn-labs/MosaicLayout/README.md

 # MosaicLayout

-A UICollectionView with a Instragram layout
+A UICollectionView with an Instragram layout